 Józefa and Stanisława Dziuba

-In the forest close to the location of the former farmhouse, marked on the map, the Dziuba family, including Stanisława "Stasia" Dziuba, her brother and their mother, Józefa Dziuba, provided food and shelter to three Jews during the Holocaust. © Google Maps.
-Open the map (the quick link will open in a new window).
-View an old map from the 1930s—all rights reserved—at Archiwum.allegro.pl (look for the location of the farmhouse close to "P. Bodzentyn" at the lower-left corner to find the place of the isolated farmhouse in the forest (the quick link will open in a new window).
+In the forest close to the location of the former farmhouse marked on the map, the Dziuba family, including Stanisława "Stasia" Dziuba, her brother and their mother, Józefa Dziuba, provided food and shelter to three Jews during the Holocaust. © Google Maps.
+View an old map from the 1930s—all rights reserved—at Archiwum.allegro.pl (Look for the location of the farmhouse close to "P. Bodzentyn" at the lower-left corner to find the place of the isolated farmhouse in the forest (the quick link will open in a new window).

 The Dziuba family, including Stanisława "Stasia" Dziuba, her brother and their mother, Józefa Dziuba, provided food and shelter to three Jews hiding in the forest close to their farmhouse in Podgórze, Bodzentyn.